 The key to high-performing forms is to make them as specific as possible.

-A generic contact form can still result in good leads, but it will appeal to your target customers a lot more if it’s tied to a particular pain point or topic.
+A generic contact form can still result in good lead gen, but it will appeal to your target audience a lot more if it’s tied to a particular pain point or topic.

-For example, if you have multiple products or pricing tiers and they each have their own product page, you’ll attract more qualified leads if each of these pages has its own lead form compared to one generic form on the contact page.
+For example, if you have multiple products or pricing tiers and they each have their own product page, you’ll attract more sales-qualified leads (SQLs) if each of these pages has its own lead form and call to action (CTA) compared to one generic form on the contact page.

 Our tool of choice for sales lead generation from lead forms is Pipedrive’s Web Forms.

-Our web forms are fully customizable and easy to set up.
+Our web form builder is fully customizable (they can be static or popups) and forms are easy to set up.

-Once you start generating leads with them, they’ll send all the information you need straight to your Pipedrive account so your reps have all the right details, including potential customers’ names, email addresses, phone numbers, and any custom information.
+Once you start generating inbound leads with them, they’ll send all the information you need straight to your Pipedrive account so your reps have all the right details, including potential customer and company names, email addresses, phone numbers and any custom information.

 Instead of relying on your leads getting in touch with you, you can offer something of high value to them in exchange for their information.

 From ultimate guides and original research to practical tools like checklists, templates, and worksheets, there’s plenty that you can offer leads.